imathis/adn-timeline/README.md

 ## Using a custom render function

 It's fairly easy add a custom render function.
-The function will receive an jQuery wrapped element and a array of post data hashes with the following format:
+The function will receive the options array (including the jQuery wrapped element at options.el) and a array of post data hashes with the following format:

 ```
 author: {
   username:   post.user.username,
   name:       post.user.name,
   url:        post.user.canonical_url
+  unique:     false (true if user is a repost or in a hashtag timeline)
+  avatar:     post.user.avatar_image.url
 }
 url:          post.canonical_url
 date:         post.created_at
 display_date: post.created_at (converted to relative time)
 text:         post.html (with trimmed display urls and auto-linked mentions and hashtags)
+repost:       true or false based on the post.repost_of
 ```

+### Custom render function

 To write a custom render function we can simply pass it as an option in the options hash.
 Adding a custom render function could be as simple as this.

 ```
 AdnTimeline.init({
-  render: (function(el, posts) {
+  render: (function(options, posts) {
     var html, i, len
     html  = "<ul>"
     for (i = 0, len = posts.length; i < len; i++) {